Newtella3105/CSC207-Project/README.md

 Example output of running Java code: *Check APITesting.java

-List of any technical problems blocking progress (optional):
+List of any technical problems blocking progress:
+- Difficulty in looking for APIs and figuring out how to use them